Lemoncode/webpack-by-sample/00 Intro/03 Output/README.md

 ![sourcemaps](../../99 Readme Resources/00 Intro/03 Output/sourcemaps.png)

-- Just to wrap up... a mandatory step on any web app is not minify / obsfuscate the JavaScript files.
+- Just to wrap up... a mandatory step on any web app is to minify / obsfuscate the JavaScript files.
 In order to do that we only need to call webpack adding the param -p

 ```
 webpack -p